-What began as a personal project by the Barcelona-based duo of Nina Sans and Rafa Goicoechea has evolved into a global celebration of design with six editions under its belt.
-Thousands of submissions from some of the world’s most gifted visual minds shared on Instagram, with a different hashtag used for each separate day, starting with #36days_A.
+What began as a personal project by the Barcelona-based duo of Nina Sans and Rafa Goicoechea evolves into a global celebration of design with six editions under its belt.
+Thousands of submissions from some of world’s most gifted visual minds shared on Instagram, with a different hashtag used for each separate day, starting with #36days_A.

 We drew inspiration from different eras and techniques in graphic design and typography.
 Among these were the works of optical art vanguard Victor Vasarely and the ‘impossible objects’ of British mathematician Sir Roger Penrose, who was a huge inspiration for M. C. Escher.

 Throughout the typography history and timeline, copperplate script and Blackletter techniques were employed in some cases, while in others we opted for dry brushes (an Eastern art influence), sign painting motives, or technological elements.

 Several important steps awaited us after we decided to create a font out of this year’s 36 Days of Type challenge.

 Any balanced typeface requires certain calculations, even if it is a one-off project.
 Knowing this, we set about creating a system with concrete parameters regarding the proportions and blackness of the individual symbols, with the objective of adding variety and contrast to the styles being used.

 You’re not supposed to pick your own front-runners, but a few of the letters stood out enough for us to give you a sneak peek into the creative process!